Cheryl Zaidan resides in Michigan and enjoys writing and researching about health and well-being.

 water filter pitcher around while driving in downtown traffic or riding your

 bicycle.
-But there is a eco-friendly option to plastic bottles - purchase a reusuable metal container.
-Today's metal bottles are light, inexpensive and, unlike some reusable plastic bottles, they do not affect the smell or taste of the water.
-Plus some plastic bottles can leak harmful contaminates, which makes metal the safer choice.
+But there is an eco-friendly alternative to plastic bottles—purchase a reusable metal container.
+Today's metal bottles are light, inexpensive, and, unlike some reusable plastic bottles, they do not affect the smell or taste of the water.
+Plus, some plastic bottles can leak harmful contaminants, which makes metal the safer choice.

 3. Think of the Money, Honey